shayandavoodii/OnlinePortfolioSelection.jl/docs/src/ML.md

 ## Combination Weights based on Online Gradient Descent (CW-OGD)

-[Zhang et al. (2021)](https://doi.org/10.1016/j.knosys.2021.107533) introduced a novel online portfolio selection algorithm leveraging a weighted learning technique and an online gradient descent algorithm.
+[ZHANG2021107533](@citet) introduced a novel online portfolio selection algorithm leveraging a weighted learning technique and an online gradient descent algorithm.
 Their strategy demonstrates enhanced robustness by integrating various expert strategies and successfully addresses the challenge of complex computational time.
 To begin, the authors establish an expert pool encompassing numerous basic expert strategies, among which the strategy investing in a single stock is chosen as the fundamental expert strategy.
 Subsequently, they employ a loss function to assess the performance of each basic expert strategy and utilize the OGD algorithm to adjust the weight vector for the experts based on their losses.

 ### Run CW-OGD